Pain after spinal cord injury is completely normal. It can even be caused by factors unrelated to spinal cord injury.

 Did you know that when you pay more attention to your pain, it feels more intense than if you were to distract yourself?
 Keeping yourself busy will actually help you deal with pain.

-Long story short, spatial summation is when presynaptic neurons add up to create a reaction.
-Dividing your attention allows for a smaller cumulation of presynaptic neurons and lowers the amount of pain you perceive.
+Spatial summation is when presynaptic neurons gather to create a reaction.
+Dividing your attention allows for a smaller accumulation of presynaptic neurons, which lowers the amount of pain you perceive.

 Your overall health also plays a huge role in how much pain you feel.
-Maintaining your health through regular diet and exercise will keep you from experiencing any unnecessary pain.
+Maintaining your health through regular diet and exercise will help keep your body in tip-top shape and reduce your risk of experiencing pain.